everpeace/vagrant-mesos/README.md

 # vagrant-mesos [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/everpeace/vagrant-mesos?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Spin up your [Mesos](http://mesos.apache.org) Cluster with [Vagrant](http://www.vagrantup.com)!
+Spin up your [Mesos](http://mesos.apache.org) cluster with [Vagrant](http://www.vagrantup.com)!
 (Both Virtualbox and AWS are supported.)

-This spins up Mesos 0.21.0 cluster and also spins up a framework server node in which [Marathon](https://github.com/mesosphere/marathon) (0.8.0) and [Chronos](http://github.com/mesos/chronos) (2.1.0) are runinng.
+This spins up Mesos 0.21.0 cluster and also spins up a framework server node in which [Marathon](https://github.com/mesosphere/marathon) (0.8.0) and [Chronos](http://github.com/mesos/chronos) (2.1.0) are running.
 This means you can build your own __Mesos+Marathon+Chronos+Docker__ PaaS with `vagrant up`!!
-Marathon works as distributed `init.d` and Chronos works as distributed `cron`!!  _If you wanted to deploy docker containers, please refer to the chapter "Deploy Docker Container with Marathon" in [thig blog entry](http://frankhinek.com/deploy-docker-containers-on-mesos-0-20/)._
+Marathon works as distributed `init.d` and Chronos works as distributed `cron`!!  _If you wanted to deploy docker containers, please refer to the chapter "Deploy Docker Container with Marathon" in [this blog entry](http://frankhinek.com/deploy-docker-containers-on-mesos-0-20/)._

 * Using VirtualBox
 	* [Mesos Standalone on VirtualBox](#svb)